nicklockwood/SwiftFormat/Rules.md

 ## environmentEntry

-Updates `EnvironmentValues` to use the @Entry macro
+Updates SwiftUI `EnvironmentValues` definitions to use the @Entry macro

 <details>
 <summary>Examples</summary>